150 East 42nd Street, | New York City | NY | 10017

 Wilson Elser's pro bono initiatives demand the same high standards of professionalism accorded to any paid work undertaken by the firm.
 The firm's attorneys endeavor to use their extensive litigation and trial experience to help those who do not have the resources to retain counsel, including children, immigrants and veterans.

-The candidate should have a J.D. degree from an accredited Law School.
-Must be admitted to practice in the state of New York.
-Must have 4-7 years tort experience, preferably with general liability experience.
-Municipal liability experience a plus.
-Legal project management experience ...
+The candidate should have a J.D. degree from an accredited law school.
+Must be admitted to practice in the State of New York.
+Additional jurisdictions a plus.
+Must have 10+ years of substantial experience in insurance coverage and civi...

 The candidate should have J.D. from an accredited law school.
-Must be admitted to practice in New York State.
-Should have 2 - 6 years Asbestos/Toxic Tort Litigation experience.
-Legal project management experience is helpful.
-Must have experience and/or strong interest ...
+Must be admitted to practice in NY State.
+Should have 3 - 5 years experience.
+Federal Court admission required, some Federal Court experience a plus.
+Must have deposition, motions practice and court experie...

 New Legal Jobs in Last 7 Days